 Shared mode means all VMs boot from the same rootfs.
 Use only for trusted workloads where you need state persistence.

-Disk Retention
+Disk retention

 Control whether isolated disks are kept after VM deletion: